I love mullein tea it heal my upper respiratory infection and my sinus problem

 The Science Behind Mullein Tea and Why It's So Effective

-Understanding Mullein: A Powerful Herb in Lung Clearing Teas
+Understanding Mullein: A Revered Herb in Traditional Herbal Teas

 Characteristics of Mullein